MileHacker Logo

 Best Times to Visit

-Winds: The island’s coastal placement signifies winds throughout the year, especially in autumn and winter.
-These winds, refreshing in summer, affect comfort levels for going by bicycle or prolonging beach activities in cooler months.
+Winds: The island’s coastal location means winds throughout the year, especially in autumn and winter.
+These winds, refreshing in summer, affect comfort levels for going by bicycle or prolonging beach things to do during cooler months.
 Plan cycling routes to utilize or shield from prevailing winds.
-Sunshine: In summer, the sun strength and ULTRAVIOLET index are high.
+Sunshine: In summer, the sun strength and UV index are high.
 Sun protection always applies.
-High-SPF sunscreen, wide-wide-brimmed hats, and sunglasses are necessary.
-Seek shade during the hottest parts of the day, typically between noon and FOUR PM.
+High-SPF sunscreen, wide-brimmed hats, and sunnies are necessary.
+Seek shade during peak heat day, typically between noon plus FOUR PM.
 Even on cloudy days, UV rays can be significant.

 Seasonal Travel Advantages

-• High Season (July - August): Warmest conditions, all attractions open, lively atmosphere.
+• High Season (July - August): Warmest weather, all attractions open, lively atmosphere.

 • Shoulder Season (May-June, Sep-Oct): Pleasant weather, fewer crowds, lower prices, most businesses open.